jotavare/42-resources/README.md

 | [Exploring the Heap](https://medium.com/@m0ab1d42/heap-the-witchcraft-dungeon-ac08e782fb49) | Article exploring the computing concept of the heap. | `Medium` |

 #### PODCASTS, NEWS AND VIDEOS
-> _Information specifically intended to capture, preserve, and explain the culture around hacking and cyber security._
+> _Information specifically intended to capture, preserve, and explain the culture around cyber security and ethical hacking._

 |   |   |   |
 | - | - | - |